SchulteDev/SchulteDev/scripts/ARCHITECTURE.md

 - Providing proper error states and cleanup
 - Supporting artifact collection for debugging
 - Enabling conditional PDF compilation and release creation
+- Using TypeScript for improved code quality and maintainability
+- Compiling TypeScript to JavaScript before execution in the workflow